a6srivastava/cse15l-lab-reports/lab5/lab5rep5.md

 ```
 $ less -Nf ~/newdir/lab7/ListExamples.java
 ```
-- -N displays line numbers on the left side of the screen.
+- N displays line numbers on the left side of the screen.

 ![hello world](5ss4.png)
 ###using less with -S